Skip to content

 When Tranmere began a parish in this own right, Fr.
 Martin Comey was appointed the first Parish Priest.
-He was a man of energy and enthusiasm, set about providing more classrooms.
+He was a man of energy and enthusiasm, and set about providing more classrooms.
 He bought an old army hut from the American base at Sandy Creek and with the help of parishioners he placed it at the rear of the church/hall and built a brick front facing Magill Road.
 In September 1948 Fr Comey bought a large block of land opposite the school at 484 Magill Road and he used the large dilapidated house on that block as his residence until the new presbytery was built in 1965.

 Fr Luke Roberts (1959-1976)

 Fr Comey died of cancer in January 1959, he was only 47 years old.
 He was succeeded by Fr Luke Roberts, who at the time was also Director of the Catholic Family Welfare Bureau until Fr Terry Holland took over.
 Fr Jim Tuohy assisted Fr Roberts during 1959.
 Fr Roberts undertook a Planned Giving Program which was conducted by a professional body, the Wells, in 1963 and again in 1966.
 The success of these programs enabled the development of plans for a new church and presbytery to be built on the land bought by Fr Comey.
 Brian Polomka was engaged as the architect and McEntee & Williams were the builders.
 The tender price was $70,000.

 Fr Vincent Regan was appointed parish priest on January 25th 1976 when Fr Roberts moved to Dulwich.